-D3 Indicate terms for which transfers mav enroll:
+D3 Indicate terms for which transfers may enroll:

-maioate terms for willon trai isicis iliay cilioi

-D3 Fall Æ
+D3 Fall ¥

 D3 Winter

 D3 Spring Æ

 D3 Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х If yes, what is the minimum number of credits and the unit of measure?